-I once met with a client who told me that one of their organization's initiatives for the next year was to increase site traffic by 20%.
-I asked how they decided on that figure, and they didn't know.
-Someone just did.
+We once met with a client who told me that one of their organization’s initiatives for the next year was to increase site traffic by 20%.
+We asked how they decided on that number, and they didn’t know.
+Someone just decided.
+20%.
+Go!

 Usually, these metrics lead exactly into the ways that your business makes money.
-Companies who sell stuff online have it easy — did they sell anything?
+Companies who sell products and services online have it easy — did they sell anything?
 Great!
 What’s harder is if you don’t have e-commerce.
-Here’s some ideas:
+Here are some ideas: